aiegoo/documentation/_wiki/blog/2022/2022-01-31-smartlink.md

 ## Firmware Update
-Using Ubuntu:
+> Using Ubuntu:

-Get USB Boot Utility (only needs to be done once) First of all, you will need USB boot utility which will force the system transition into bootloader state.
+Get USB Boot Utility (only needs to be done once)

+First of all, you will need USB boot utility which will force the system transition into bootloader state.

 Download the USBBoot tool here: ​
+{{site.data.alerts.callout_warning}} download link not working {{site.data.alerts.end}}

-Force SmartLink Bootloader Mode
+> Force SmartLink Bootloader Mode

 Once you have the boot tool, let's start it and flash the firmware.

-Open command line and locate USBBoot
+* Open command line and locate USBBoot
-Start bootloader tool
+* Start bootloader tool
 sudo ./usbboot

-Connect USB cable, turn on power supply (make sure to connect USB cable before providing power) After a few seconds the terminal will show that bootloader mode has been successfully enabled.
+* Connect USB cable, turn on power supply (make sure to connect USB cable before providing power)
+* After a few seconds the terminal will show that bootloader mode has been successfully enabled.
 Then you can proceed to flashing or saving the image file

-Flash SmartLink Image from File
+> Flash SmartLink Image from File

-Enable bootloader mode as described in the steps above Use lsblk or df -h to find out the mounting point of the unit (look for 3.9GB unit since eMMC of SmartLink has this amount of flash memory)
+* Enable bootloader mode as described in the steps above
+* Use lsblk or df -h to find out the mounting point of the unit (look for 3.9GB unit since eMMC of * SmartLink has this amount of flash memory)
-Locate the firmware file
+* Locate the firmware file
-To flash image from file (make sure to set correct filename and sdX): gunzip --stdout IMAGE_NAME.img.gz | sudo dd bs=4M of=/dev/sdX status=progress Upload process may take up to 15 minutes.
+* To flash image from file (make sure to set correct filename and sdX): gunzip --stdout IMAGE_NAME.img.gz | sudo dd bs=4M of=/dev/sdX status=progress

+Upload process may take up to 15 minutes.
 Progress will be displayed on the screen.

- After upload process is complete, power off SmartLink before disconnecting the USB cable.
+{% include note.html content=" After upload process is complete, power off SmartLink before disconnecting the USB cable." %}

-Save Current SmartLink as Image to File
+> Save Current SmartLink as Image to File

 You can save the entire eMMC of  to image file and later flash this to another  unit.
 Please follow these steps:
-Enable bootloader mode as described in the steps above Use lsblk or df -h to find out the mounting point of the unit (look for 3.9GB unit since eMMC of SmartLink has this amount of flash memory)
+* Enable bootloader mode as described in the steps above
+* Use lsblk or df -h to find out the mounting point of the unit (look for 3.9GB unit since eMMC of * SmartLink has this amount of flash memory)
-To save currently installed image to file (make sure to set correct sdX): sudo dd bs=4M if=/dev/sdX status=progress | gzip > smartlink.img.gz After download process is complete, power off SmartLink before disconnecting the USB cable.
+* To save currently installed image to file (make sure to set correct sdX): sudo dd bs=4M if=/dev/sdX status=progress | gzip > smartlink.img.gz

+{% include note.html content="After download process is complete, power off SmartLink before disconnecting the USB cable." %}

-Using Windows / MacOS:
+> Using Windows / MacOS:

-Get Boot Tool utility for forcing the bootloader Please ensure you are not writing to any USB devices whilst the installer is running.
+- Get Boot Tool utility for forcing the bootloader

+Please ensure you are not writing to any USB devices whilst the installer is running.
-Download and run the  to install the drivers and boot tool.
+* Download and run the  to install the drivers and boot tool.
-Once the driver installation is complete, run the exe tool that was previously installed.
+* Once the driver installation is complete, run the exe tool that was previously installed.
-Plug micro USB cable into the micro USB socket marked USB on SmartLink.
+* Plug micro USB cable into the micro USB socket marked USB on SmartLink.
-Plug the other side of the USB cable in your computer.
+* Plug the other side of the USB cable in your computer.
-Power up SmartLink.
+* Power up SmartLink.
 It's important to plug in the USB cable first and only then power up SmartLink.
-After a few seconds, the SmartLink eMMC will pop up under Windows as a disk (USB mass storage device).
+* After a few seconds, the SmartLink eMMC will pop up under Windows as a disk (USB mass storage device).

-Get balenaEtcher for flashing the image
+> Get balenaEtcher for flashing the image

-Download the Windows installer from ​
+* Download the Windows installer from ​
-Run balenaEtcher and select the SmartLink OS image file Select the correct storage drive (SmartLink)
+* Run balenaEtcher and select the SmartLink OS image file
+* Select the correct storage drive (SmartLink)
-Finally, click Burn to write the SmartLink OS image You'll see a progress bar.
+* Finally, click Burn to write the SmartLink OS image
+* You'll see a progress bar.
 Once complete, power down SmartLink first and only then unplug the USB cable.

-Recovery procedure
+> Recovery procedure

-If your  unit is not responding and you think eMMC might be corrupted / the device seems to be bricked, you will need to re-flash the image to eMMC.
+If your [SmartLink]() unit is not responding and you think eMMC might be corrupted / the device seems to be bricked, you will need to re-flash the image to eMMC.
 Please contact us  and we'll provide you with the link to the latest SmartLink image file.

-Recovery images
+> Recovery images

 Click below to download the recovery image.
 Make sure to the select the one which suits your SmartLink version:
 ​​
+* SmartLink with CSI and HMDI
+* SmartLink with HDMI and HDMI

 ## Troubleshooting

-Unable to detect LAN network from ground module
+> Unable to detect LAN network from ground module

 In case you can't see that the LAN network from ground module was detected and established, then you would need to install the driver:
 LAN Driver - Windows 8.1
 LAN Driver - Windows 10
 LAN Driver - Linux
 LAN Driver - Mac OS

 You can find the latest drivers from Realtek available .

+{{site.data.alerts.callout_info}}
 In some cases you might need to disable ’system integrity protection’ and then instal the driver For instance,  is the demo video on how to disable SIP on Mac OS.
+{{site.data.alerts.end}}
 ### Unable to Ping smartlink.local - Unknown Host
 Some operating systems might not have local DNS, resulting in the inability to access the system using the name (smartlink.local).
 This is known for all Android platforms and some Windows platforms.
 In case you can't ping smartlink.local or similar:
 ping: cannot resolve smartlink.local: Unknown host You'll need to find out the IP address for SmartLink.
 There are numerous ways to do this, we'll use the NMAP tool in this example.
 First of all, download and install NMAP tool using the relevant links below:

-### Linux
+>  Linux

 sudo apt-get install nmap

-### Mac OS
+>  Mac OS

 brew install nmap

-### Windows
+> Windows

 Go to the official website for NMAP tool:

 Select Latest stable release self-installer: nmap-7.80-setup.exe or similar.
 Download and install it.

 Make sure to select Install Npcap in WinPcap API-compatible mode during the installation.

-After installation is complete, open command line and go to NMAP folder: cd "C:\Program Files (x86)\Nmap"
+After installation is complete, open command line and go to NMAP folder:

+cd "C:\Program Files (x86)\Nmap"

 ### Looking up SmartLink's IP Address